Skip to content

 Staggered launch works well when:

-- Swarm size is small (≤5 agents) — a 10-agent swarm with 30s stagger takes 5 minutes to fully ramp
+• Swarm size is small (≤5 agents) — a 10-agent swarm with a 30s stagger takes 5 minutes to fully ramp

-- Queue read latency is consistent and short
+• Queue read latency is short and consistent

-It is a zero-infrastructure change — no agent logic, queue design, or coordination code requires modification.
+It needs no infrastructure.
+You change no agent logic, queue design, or coordination code.

 Timing-based coordination is fragile.
 It breaks down under:

-Claude Code agent teams use file locks on task claims: when a teammate writes a lock file and pushes it to the shared repo, git's push rejection prevents a second agent from claiming the same task — regardless of timing.
-This is more robust because it is enforced by the coordination mechanism, not by a timing assumption.
+Claude Code agent teams use file locks on task claims.
+When a teammate writes a lock file and pushes it to the shared repo, git's push rejection stops a second agent from claiming the same task, whatever the timing.
+This is more reliable because the coordination mechanism enforces it, not a timing assumption.
 See File-Based Agent Coordination.

-Worktree isolation (isolation: worktree in Claude Code sub-agents) eliminates file-level contention entirely by giving each agent its own git worktree.
+Worktree isolation (isolation: worktree in Claude Code sub-agents) removes file-level contention entirely by giving each agent its own git worktree.
 Agents never compete for the same file paths.
-Orthogonal to launch timing, but removes a major contention source.
+It is separate from launch timing, but it removes a major source of contention.

-Block's agent-task-queue MCP server serializes expensive concurrent operations (builds, tests) via strict FIFO queuing, preventing agents from thrashing shared resources regardless of when they were launched.
+Block's agent-task-queue MCP server serializes expensive concurrent operations such as builds and tests through strict FIFO queuing.
+This stops agents from thrashing shared resources, whatever time they launched.

-Staggered launch is most effective when combined with a fungible agent design — where any agent can pick up any available task.
-Agents that are specialized or stateful reduce the pool of claimable work, making timing-based de-synchronization less useful.
-The stagger works by ensuring agents see different queue frontiers; if each agent is only eligible for a small subset of tasks, those subsets may overlap regardless of timing.
+Staggered launch works best with a fungible agent design, where any agent can pick up any available task.
+Specialized or stateful agents shrink the pool of claimable work, which makes timing-based de-synchronization less useful.
+The stagger works by giving agents different queue frontiers to read.
+If each agent can only take a small subset of tasks, those subsets may overlap whatever the timing.

 A bash launcher that staggers Claude Code sub-agents across a task list: